 EU sanctions, however, went beyond UNSC Resolution 1718 (2006) in extending its arms embargo to include the more extensive EU Common List of Military Equipment.

-Further sanctions have been imposed in June 2009 in response to nuclear tests, with the EU once again broadening both the categories of persons and entities subject to asset freezes beyond the UN listing.
+Further sanctions were imposed in June 2009 in response to nuclear tests, with the EU once again broadening both the categories of persons and entities subject to asset freezes beyond the UN listing.

 Another round of sanctions was imposed in response to the North Korean ballistic missile test of December 2012.

-Further sanctions were imposed following North Korea’s nuclear test of September 2017.
+Further sanctions were imposed following North Korea’s ballistic missile tests in July 2017 and a nuclear test in September 2017.

 UN sanctions are in place against North Korea, focusing on nuclear proliferation, which have provided the impetus of EU action.

 Key UNSC Resolutions are 1718, 1874, 2087, 2094, 2270, 2321, 2356, 2371 and 2375.